Newfoundland

 Feet

-Large, webbed, and well shaped.
-Splayed or turned out feet most undesirable.
+Large, well rounded, tight and cat like.
+Webbing of toes is present.
+Splayed or turned out feet highly undesirable.

 Tail

-Moderate length, reaching a little below hock.
-Fair thickness well covered with hair, but not forming a flag.
-When standing hangs downwards with slight curve at end; when moving, carried slightly up, and when excited, straight out with only a slight curve at end.
-Tails with a kink or curled over back are most undesirable.
+Tail set in line of croup.
+Strong and broad at base, reaching to or slightly below hock.
+Fair thickness, well covered by hair.
+When standing the tail hangs downwards with slight curve at end; when moving carried slightly up, and when excited straight out with only a slight curve at end.
+Tails with a kink or curled over the back highly undesirable.

 Gait/movement